GaloisInc/crucible/crucible-llvm/doc/limitations.md

-The `printf` implementation provided with `crucible-llvm` makes a reasonable effort to implement the various conversion codes, but there are some places where the formatting does not strictly conform to the specification (most notably, regarding displayed precision for floating-point values).
-We also do not implement the "%a" conversion code for binary formatted floating-point values.
+The `printf` implementation provided with `crucible-llvm` makes a reasonable effort to implement the various conversion codes, but there are some places where the formatting does not strictly conform to the specification.
+Most notably:

+* We do not correctly display precision for floating-point values.
+* We do not implement the `%a` conversion code for binary formatted floating-point values.
+* We assume that all characters in C strings are exactly 1 byte in size, which means that format strings using `%ls` will likely not work as expected.
-We also will simply print a collection of '?' characters for symbolic values.
+* We will simply print a collection of `?` characters for symbolic values.

 Thus the exact printed output, number of characters printed, etc, may not exactly match that of a conforming implementation.